← Back to Articles

 This demo was created using the free, single-user version of Miro so please excuse the lack of visual detail.
 Updating the diagram is cumbersome: any change requires reopening Miro, manually editing the content, and potentially granting other users access.
 Unlike text-based diagrams, there’s no version-controlled, automated way to propagate updates.

-As you can see diagramming tools like Miro, Gliffy, or Visio offer richer visual polish and an intuitive drag-and-drop experience, they tend to drift out of sync with the code they describe.
-Architecture-as-Code approaches—using PlantUML or Mermaid—sacrifice some design flair for precision, version control, and automation.
-There’s a learning curve, but the payoff is creating diagrams that are maintainable over time, plus you get to leverage your AI buddy to help generate them.
+Diagramming tools like Miro, Gliffy, or Visio give you richer visual polish and an intuitive drag-and-drop experience, but they drift out of sync with the code they describe.
+Architecture-as-Code approaches — PlantUML or Mermaid — sacrifice some design flair for precision, version control, and automation.
+There’s a learning curve, but the payoff is diagrams that stay maintainable over time.
+And you get to use your AI buddy to help generate them.

 How to Adopt It This Quarter